GStewartN/ping-pong/README.md

 ## Specifications

-Can detect non-numeric entries:
+Detect non-numeric entries:
   Input: Help
   Output: Error, please enter numbers only.

-Can return "Ping" when a number divisible by 3 is entered:
+Return "Ping" when a number divisible by 3 is entered:
   Input: 6
   Output: Ping

+Return "Pong" when number divisible by 5 is entered:
+  Input: 5
+  Output: Pong

+Return "PingPong" when number divisible by 3 or 5 is entered:
+  Input: 15
+  Output: PingPong

 ## Technologies Used